-Currently, there are 442 operable power reactors worldwide, with a net generating capacity of approximately 394 gigawatts (GW).
+Currently, there are 422 operable power reactors worldwide, with a net generating capacity of approximately 378 gigawatts (GW).

 - This includes 37 Japanese reactors that were taken offline shortly after the 2011 Fukushima accident.
-As of February 2021, nine have been restarted and 16 more are in the approval process for restarting. - It also includes six German reactors, though Germany plans to phase out all of its nuclear reactors by 2022.
+As of February 2021, nine have been restarted and 16 more are in the approval process for restarting. - Germany decided to extend the operation of their 3 remaining nuclear plants to fend off energy shortages brought by Russia's invasion of Ukraine in 2022. such as China and India.

-A total of 51 reactors are under construction worldwide, primarily in emerging economies such as China and India.
+A total of 56 reactors are under construction worldwide, primarily in emerging economies